MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/SetupDefaultApp.md

 ---
-title: Setup a Default App
+title: Set up a Default App
 author: bfjelds
 ms.author: bfjelds
 ms.date: 09/05/2017
 ms.topic: article
-description: Learn how to setup a default app using the Windows Device Portal or the shell.
+description: Learn how to set up a default app using the Windows Device Portal or the shell.
 keywords: windows iot, default app, PowerShell, iot
 ---

-# Setup a default app
+# Set up a default app
 Here you'll learn the ways to set your application as the default application.
 The default application is the one that is launched when the system boots.

 > [!NOTE]